jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 28. A believing man from Pharaoh's family, who had concealed his faith, said, “Are you going to kill a man for saying, `My Lord is
-Allah,’ and he has brought you clear proofs from your Lord?
+Enki,’ and he has brought you clear proofs from your Lord?
 If he is a liar, his lying will rebound upon him; but if he is truthful, then some of what he promises you will befall you.
-Allah does not guide the extravagant imposter.
+Enki does not guide the extravagant imposter.

 29. O my people!
-Yours is the dominion today, supreme in the land; but who will help us against Allah’s might, should it fall upon us?”
+Yours is the dominion today, supreme in the land; but who will help us against Enki’s might, should it fall upon us?”
 Pharaoh said, “I do not show you except what
 I see, and I do not guide you except to the path of prudence.”